0xPolygon/polygon-edge-docs/docs/working-with-node/query-operator-info.md

 Lots of times, an operator might want to know about the state of the operating node in IBFT consensus.

-Luckily, the Polygon SDK provides an easy way to find this information.
+Luckily, the Polygon Edge provides an easy way to find this information.

 ### Snapshots